Karla Cardno's killer Paul Dally again refused parole

 • Karla Cardno's murderer Paul Dally to remain behind bars

-In 1989 he kidnapped Karla from her bike as she rode home from the local shops, dragging her to his house and repeatedly raping and torturing her for 22 hours.
+In 1989, Dally kidnapped Karla from her bike as she rode home from the local shops, dragging her to his house and repeatedly raping and torturing her for 22 hours.

 He later put her naked, bound and gagged in the boot of his car and buried her alive in a shallow grave at Pencarrow Head.